gamesbook/pyprototypr/docs/source/customised_shapes.rst

       - *petals_stroke_width* - sets the thickness of the line used to draw the petals
-      - *petals_fill* - sets the color of the area inside the line used to draw the petals (any *fill* or *stroke* settings for the circle itself may appear superimposed on this area)
+      - *petals_fill* - sets the color of the area inside the line used to draw the petals.
+Any *fill* or *stroke* settings for the circle itself may appear superimposed on this area.
       - *petals_dotted* - if True, sets the line style to `dotted`
       - *petals_height* - sets the distance between the highest and the lowest points of the petal line